AlexandrosAdam/hotel_app/README.md

 - profile file: here you can see your favorite rooms, the rooms that you have reviewed and the rooms that you have booked.

-As for the web security part the app is protected from cross site request forgery and cross site scripting attacks To book a room you must be logged in the application, otherwise you will be directed to index page.
+As for the web security part the app is protected from cross site request forgery and cross site scripting attacks.
+To book a room you must be logged in the application, otherwise you will be directed to index page.